HillsMakan/sydneyhillsmakan/src/content/partner/innoshape.md

   - wellness
 region: nsw
 discount_pct: 10
-discount_text: When mention & show your HMG International member card
+discount_text: Including Products.
+When mention & show your HMG International member card
 ---
 We use innovative, non-invasive, safe and scientifically proven devices to address a variety of wellbeing conditions.
 Optimal Results, Minimal Effort – InnoShape Body Studio is your one-stop shop for fitness, beauty & wellness revival with innovative technologies.